kuku929/math_puzzle_rl/README.md

-# $N^2-1$-puzzle solver using different Reinforcement Learning techniques
+# $N^2-1$ puzzle solver using different Reinforcement Learning techniques

 This project focusses on two different algorithms to find mostly optimal solutions to the 15-puzzle and in general to a $N^2-1$ puzzle.